 QoS might be provided than the STA expected.

 Therefore, APs with dot11QosMapActivated equal true shall set the QoS Map field in the Extended Capabilities element to 1; APs with dot11QosMapActivated equal false shall set the QoS Map field in the Extended Capabilities element to 0.
+APs affiliated with the same AP MLD shall have dot11QosMapActivated set to the same value.

-The AP’s SME causes the QoS mapping to be available to higher layer protocols or applications so they (M118)are able to set the correct priority in an MA-UNITDATA.request primitive.
+The AP’s or AP MLD’s SME causes the QoS mapping to be available to higher layer protocols or applications so they (M118)are able to set the correct priority in an MA-UNITDATA.request primitive.

 For frames transmitted by an AP belonging to an admitted TS, the UP obtained from the TS’s TCLAS element shall be used instead of the UP derived from the QoS mapping.
 For frames transmitted by an AP belonging to an admitted TS not having a TCLAS element, the UP shall be derived from the QoS mapping.

 Non-AP STAs, when dot11QosMapActivated is equal true, shall set the QoS Map field in the Extended Capabilities element to 1.
-An AP receiving an Association Request frame or Reassociation Request frame when the QoS Map field in the Extended Capabilities element is equal 1 shall include the QoS Map element in the corresponding Association Response frame or Reassociation Response frame as defined in 9.3.3.6 (Association Response frame format) or 9.3.3.8 (Reassociation Response frame format), respectively.
-Upon receiving the QoS Map element, the non-AP STA’s SME causes the QoS mapping to be available to higher layer protocols or applications so they are able to set the correct priority in an MA-UNITDATA.request primitive.
+Non-AP STAs affiliated with the same non-AP MLD shall have dot11QosMapActivated set to the same value.
+An AP receiving an Association Request frame or Reassociation Request frame or an AP MLD receiving an Association Request frame or Reassociation Request frame through its affiliated AP when the QoS Map field in the Extended Capabilities element is equal 1 shall include the QoS Map element in the corresponding Association Response frame or Reassociation Response frame as defined in 9.3.3.6 (Association Response frame format) or 9.3.3.8 (Reassociation Response frame format), respectively.
+Upon receiving the QoS Map element, the non-AP STA’s or non-AP MLD’s SME causes the QoS mapping to be available to higher layer protocols or applications so they are able to set the correct priority in an MA-UNITDATA.request primitive.

 When the AP’s SME detects a change in the QoS mapping information, it shall update the non-AP STA with the new QoS Map element.
 It accomplishes this update by invoking the MLME-QOS-MAP.request primitive.

+When the AP MLD’s SME detects a change in the QoS mapping information, it shall update the non-AP MLD with the new QoS Map element.
+It accomplishes this update by invoking the MLME-QOS-MAP.request primitive.

-When the MAC entity at the non-AP STA receives a QoS Map Configure frame from the AP, the MLME shall issue an MLME-QOS-MAP.indication primitive to its SME.
+When the MAC entity at the non-AP STA receives a QoS Map Configure frame from the AP, or when the non-AP MLD receives a QoS Map Configure frame through its affiliated non-AP STA, the MLME shall issue an MLME-QOS-MAP.indication primitive to its SME.

-When the non-AP STA’s SME receives the QoS Map response, it shall make the QoS Map available to higher layers so that in turn, they can invoke the MA-UNITDATA.request primitive with the correct priority.
+When the non-AP STA’s SME or non-AP MLD’s SME receives the QoS Map response, it shall make the QoS Map available to higher layers so that in turn, they can invoke the MA-UNITDATA.request primitive with the correct priority.

 TGbe editor: Modify Clause 11.3.6.4 as follows (track change on):